catenax-ng/catena-x-edc/edc-extensions/dataplane-selector-configuration/README.md

-# Data Plane Selector Configuration Exception
+# Data Plane Selector Configuration Extension

 This control-plane extension makes it possible configure one or more Data Plane Instances.
 During a transfer the control plane will look for an instance with matching capabilities to transfer data.